 In just his third appearance for the club, he started the opening 2-0 win over the Swans in the Championship.

 Shelvey’s performances with Charlton saw him attract the eye of Liverpool, who took him to Anfield for £1.7million.

 He made 21 appearances in all competitions during his first season with the Reds, and then spent time on loan with Blackpool – scoring six goals in ten games – during the 2011-12 campaign before ending the season back at Liverpool by starting in the 1-0 at the Liberty on the final day.
 In 2012-13, he made 32 appearances under Brendan Rodgers which included scoring four goals in ten Europa League appearances.

 His form on the domestic and European scene earned him international recognition – winning his first England cap in a World Cup qualifier against San Marino at Wembley in October 2012 before featuring for the Under-21s in the European Championships last summer.

-Shelvey scored his first Swansea goal in the 2-2 draw with former club Liverpool last September, while his stunning 47-yard strike against Aston Villa was named goal of the season at the club's end-of-season awards night.
+Shelvey scored his first Swansea goal in the 2-2 draw with former club Liverpool in September 2013, while his stunning 47-yard strike against Aston Villa was named goal of the season at the club's end-of-season awards night.